craftcms/docs/docs/3.x/dev/tags.md

 - `year`(`s`)
 - `week`(`s`)

-Tip: If this parameter is omitted, your <config:cacheDuration> config setting will be used to define the default duration.
+Tip: If this parameter is omitted, your <config3:cacheDuration> config setting will be used to define the default duration.

 #### `until`